ManticoreGamesInc/platform-documentation/src/tutorials/vfx_tutorial.md

 11. We need two other custom properties on our script.
 At the bottom of the Properties window, click the "Add Custom Property" button.
 Choose the type AssetReference, as we'll be adding something here that we haven't created yet.
 Name this one **OpeningVFX**, and the second one (also an AssetReference type) **LockedVFX**.

-12. Now that we've got everything we need, double click the `TreasureChest` script to open it up!
+12. Now that we've got everything we need, double click the `TreasureChest` script to open it up.

 #### Writing the Interaction Script